phpfdocx/phpfdocx/README.md

 # phpfdocx
-Script php para pesquisar e substituir palavras em documentos docx
+PHP Script for searching and replacing words in docx documents

 How to use >>
 See examples in the Project folder.